Frailty within the health system

 A standardized approach to understand the big picture of health

-Proven communication techniques to ensure a shared understanding of a person’s health story and their prognosis
+Proven communication techniques to ensure a shared understanding of a person’s health story and prognosis

-A framework for patients and families to make decisions in advance and learn new skills for how to approach decisions that respect changing health over time
+A framework for patients and families to make decisions in advance and learn skills to approach decisions that may be needed during a health crisis

 Navigation and support at home during the health crisis or when major interventions are proposed

 Why PATH works

 - Streamlines, triages, and builds efficient care

 - Provides a consistent approach to frailty across the health care continuum

 - Increases provider appetite for change and desire to avoid poor patient outcomes